miraccumbur/mircoweather-nodeJS-react/README.md

 # mircoweather-nodeJS-react
 This project is my graduation project website.
-I used nodejs express for backend and react for frontend.
+I used python flask for backend and react for frontend.

 ## Screenshots